 Before purchasing a computer, visit the ResNet website for information on the minimum system recommendations for connecting to the residential network.
 Some majors and/or academic departments have information on computer requirements on their web pages.Many parents want to know what kind of computer they should buy for their student and whether to get it before their student arrives on campus or after they’ve settled in at Northeastern.

 You should also be aware of minimum system recommendations (see ResNet link below) and any special computer requirements for specific majors and/or academic departments (contact them directly or see links below):

 - Requirements from Academic Departments:

-- InfoCommons — the largest community use computer lab on campus, along with walk-up Help Desk support, open 24×7 during regular semester dates, conveniently located in Snell Library (see Hours and Locations)
+- InfoCommons — the largest community use computer lab on campus, along with walk-up support at the Help & Information desk, open 24×7 during regular semester dates, conveniently located in Snell Library (see Hours and Locations)

-- ResNet — technical support for students, computer repairs on all makes including warranty work for Apple and Dell, located on the lower level of Speare Hall next to ResMail in Speare Commons (see Hours and Locations)
+- ResNet — technical support for students, computer repairs on all makes including warranty work for Apple and Dell, located in Speare Commons (see Hours and Locations)